 - You have driven SOLO on a road course at least four (4) full days in the past two (2) years; or

-- You hold a valid and current race license issued by a sanctioning body with a formal in-car qualification process such as local FIA affiliate WMCA, SCCA, or NASA (please note that ChumpCar does NOT have an in-car qualification process); or
+- You hold a valid and current road-race license issued by a sanctioning body with a formal in-car qualification process such as local FIA affiliate WMCA, SCCA, or NASA (please note that ChumpCar does NOT have an in-car qualification process); or

 - You have been signed off to drive solo at Castrol Raceway by a Track Junkies instructor within the past twelve (12) months.
 We accept as equivalent the sign-off by another group that uses qualified instructors known to Track Junkies (such as WCMA, NASCC or BMW AADS) provided this can be substantiated.